adambard/learnxinyminutes-docs/lua.html.markdown

 -- Classes aren't built in; there are different ways -- to make them using tables and metatables.

--- Explanation for this example is below it.
+-- The explanation for this example follows it.

 Dog = {}                                   -- 1.